 I wouldn’t be the person I am now without all the love and support from my family and friends this year.
 They have enabled me to have the strength to push myself way beyond what my illness truly should allow me to.
 I have never just wanted to survive but, to thrive and to do so with some passion, compassion and humour and their helping hands have allowed me to do so.
 Hard times can change people and make them realise what is important to them and that is what has happened to me.
 I have learnt to appreciate the small successes rather than obsess over the bigger things that are much harder for me to achieve right now.
 I have learnt that people will come and go especially when they do not understand your situation but, there is no point in letting this dampen your spirits.
 Your energy is better spent elsewhere on something that will benefit you.

-I know that 2017 will bring its own challenges however, that is what make life interesting and overcoming them are what makes life meaningful.
+I know that 2017 will bring its own challenges, however, that is what makes life interesting and overcoming them are what makes life meaningful.
 I don’t have to take each day all at once but, instead one step, one breath and one moment at a time.
 I am only one person.
 Things will get done when they get done and that is something I must remember when my motivation and energy dwindles.
 I want the new year to be full of new adventures, happy memories, plenty of laughter and last not but least an opportunity to grow into the person that I know that I can be.

 I hope that 2017 brings you all love and happiness.
 Grasp the new year with both hands and embrace it.
 Thank you for your support this year.
 I look forward to discovering what the new year has in store 🙂